How Is Alcohol Removed From Beer? The Brewer's Toolkit

 The clever bit is what happens next.
 The permeate gets sent through a separate distillation step to remove the alcohol, and the water is returned to the retentate.
 That reconstitutes the original volume, minus the booze, while keeping the flavour compounds that were too big to pass through the membrane.

-RO operates at low temperatures — typically 8-10°C — which preserves heat-sensitive aromatics beautifully.
-For beer, this matters a lot.
-Hop compounds like myrcene and linalool are delicate and easily damaged by heat.
+RO operates at low temperatures, typically around 10°C, which preserves heat-sensitive aromatics.
+For beer, this matters a lot: hop volatiles like myrcene and linalool are delicate and easily damaged by heat.

 The downside is incremental reduction.
 You cannot go from 5% to 0.5% in one pass.
 Each cycle removes a portion, so full dealcoholisation requires multiple passes or combination with other methods.
-Peer-reviewed analysis describes RO as a feasible solution "for larger breweries with capital" — the equipment is expensive.
-Smaller AF-focused breweries often work with specialist contract dealcoholisation partners rather than buying their own RO line.
+Peer-reviewed analysis describes RO as a feasible solution "for larger breweries with capital", because the equipment is expensive.
+The capital cost is one reason many smaller and craft AF-focused breweries instead brew to 0.5% from the start using specialty yeasts, sidestepping the need for RO or vacuum-distillation equipment altogether.

 Vacuum Distillation: Heat Without the Damage

 The oldest commercial dealcoholisation method is also one of the most widely used for beer today.
 Alcohol boils at 78°C while water boils at 100°C, so heat the beer enough and the alcohol evaporates first.
-Simple in principle.
-Ruinous in practice — if you heat beer to 78°C, you'll cook out a lot of what makes it taste like beer.
+Simple in principle, ruinous in practice: heat beer to 78°C and you'll cook out a lot of what makes it taste like beer.

 The fix is vacuum.
 By reducing pressure, you lower boiling points dramatically.
-Modern vacuum distillation equipment operates at around 37-40°C — well below the temperature where malt and hop flavours start to cook.
+Modern vacuum distillation equipment operates at around 30-40°C, well below the temperature where malt and hop flavours start to cook.
 At that temperature, alcohol evaporates but the bulk of the volatile aromatics survive.

 Industry publications describe vacuum distillation and spinning cones as the most popular means of manufacturing no- and low-alcohol beer and wine.
-For breweries that want a finished AF beer with precise alcohol targets (including sub-0.05% for true UK "alcohol-free" status), vacuum distillation is the workhorse.
+For breweries that want a finished AF beer with precise alcohol targets (including the sub-0.05% level still required for the UK "alcohol-free" descriptor), vacuum distillation is the workhorse.

 Some setups capture aroma compounds separately as the alcohol evaporates and blend them back into the finished beer, recovering aromatics that would otherwise be lost.
 The top of the aroma recovery game is the spinning cone column, which the hub alcohol removal methods guide covers in detail.